Archanajagadale/Excel_lab_3/README.md

-Working on lab 3 using name name range precedent and ependent formulas
+Working on lab 3 using name range precedent and ependent formulas